UD-Math-Data-Science-1/notes/_sources/statistics/correlation.md

 x.corr(y)
 ```

-About half of the predictive value was lost.
+Over half of the predictive value was lost.

 ## Spearman coefficient